blog detail

 Photo by Virrage Images from Shutterstock

-For heavy-duty gutter cleaning, turn to a pressure washer.
-The extension wand allows you to blast away caked-on dirt and debris.
+For heavy-duty gutter cleaning, turn to a power or pressure washer.
+A gutter cleaning attachment allows you to blast away caked-on dirt and debris.

-Cons: Using a pressure washer can get messy, so wear work clothes and plan to hose down your siding afterwards.
+Cons: Using a pressure washer can get messy, so wear work clothes and plan to hose down your siding afterward.

 5. Gutter Sense Tool Method